| |

 The Trail

 There is, however, a section of windfall that is incredible to see.
-A huge windstorm passed through approximately 5 years ago, and before that, in the early 1900s, decimating the area.
+A huge windstorm passed through approximately five years ago, and before that, in the early 1900s, decimating the area.
 Signs posted give information about the earlier storm.
 BC Parks has since carved a path and provides bridges, steps and fill to help get through the carnage.

 These added elements, however, make for a fun and interesting hike!
 And there is plenty of beauty that surrounds you along the way.